valeriangalliat/blog/public/2019/06/arch-linux-laptop-uefi-encrypted-disk-hibernation.md

 * `zip`, `unzip`
 * `ack`

-For some reason PulseAudio will require a reboot to work.
+For some reason PulseAudio might require a reboot to work.

 ### Bluetooth